alexnavah/almost_crashing_robots/README.md

 - Return back in time on going out of grid
 - Configurable max map size and commands length
 - Add new input rules
+- Avoid robot move validations saving already explored tiles
+- Validation of robot commands input 'FRFRFRF'

-# How to implement new robot instruction
+# How to extend robot instructions

 There is an interface `IRobotAction` you can use to further implement new robots instruction, as follows in this example: